frontity/wp-plugins/README.md

 Our recommendation is to use [DBngin](https://dbngin.com/).

+Once you've installed DBngin, create a new MySQL database (v5.7) and click on "Start".

-Once you've installed DBngin, click on the terminal icon and add the line to your `.bash_profile` or `.zshrc` file:
+Then, click on the terminal icon and add the line it shows to your `.bash_profile` or `.zshrc` file:

 ```bash
 # DBngin exports
 export PATH=/Users/Shared/DBngin/mysql/5.7.23/bin:$PATH
 ```

+Change `5.7.23` for your MySQL version.

 #### 4. Install Xdebug (for debugging of unit tests)